 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 What are “Dogs Like Moose?”

 “Dogs Like Moose” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “My name is Moose!
 My favorite things to do are watching my own shadow, going hunting with my dad, going camping, and chasing my tail.
 When I’m at home, you can catch me asleep on the couch or taking up the whole bed between my parents.
 I tend to grunt every time I’m mildly inconvenienced by someone moving.
 I’ve never met a stranger and love every human and animal I come in contact with.”